bgamari/ghc-wiki-import/status/may16.md

-# GHC Status Report, May 2016
+tracwiki= GHC Status Report, May 2016 =